adamdehaven/fetchurls/README.md

 /c/Users/username/Desktop/example-com.txt
 ```

-The script will crawl the site and compile a list of valid URLs into a text file that will be placed on your Desktop.
+If a file of the same name already exists at the location (e.g. if you previously ran the script for the same URL), **the original file will be overwritten**.

 ## Excluded Files and Directories